 Vitamin D, just like Vitamin B12, is one of the most essential supplements one can purchase.
 Not only because there is little vitamin D present in vegan foods, but because there is evidence showing that 50% of the worldwide population appears to have insufficient vitamin D levels.

-Moreover, if you happen to live in a country or state where the climate is not particularly sunny, then the intake of a vitamin D supplement may be necessary to prevent a potential deficiency.
+If you live in a country where the climate is not sunny, then the intake of a vitamin D supplement may be necessary to prevent a potential deficiency.

 In this article, not only are we going to look at some of the best vegan vitamin D supplements in the market, but we will also look at the importance of vitamin D, as well as some factors to consider before acquiring your vegan vitamin D supplement, including the fact it must not be derived from an animal source.